The Anti-Aging Power of Avocados: A Comprehensive Guide to Nature's Superfood

 • Lutein and Zeaxanthin - Carotenoids that improve skin tone and elasticity

-Scientific Evidence: A 2022 randomized controlled trial found that women who ate one avocado daily for 8 weeks had significant improvements in skin firmness and elasticity compared to a control group [1].
+Scientific Evidence: A 2022 randomized controlled pilot study found that women who ate one avocado daily for 8 weeks had significant improvements in skin elasticity and firmness compared to a control group [1].

 Study Link: Avocado consumption improves skin health in women